Aviation Research Grants (97.069)

 Renewals

-Multi-year grants are available; extensions are possible.
-No-cost extensions available upon application.
+Multi-year grants or cooperative agreements are available; extensions are possible.
+No-cost extensions available upon request by the recipient and approval by the Grants Office.

-Single Audit Act assigns responsibility to either the Department of Health and Human Services or the Department of Defense for most institutions.
-The TSA reserves the right to conduct individual audits as needed within the constraints of applicable laws and regulations.
-In accordance with the provisions of OMB Circular A-133 (Revised, June 27, 2003), "Audits of States, Local Governments, and Nonprofit Organizations," nonfederal entities that expend financial assistance of $500,000 or more in Federal awards will have a single or a program-specific audit conducted for that year.
-Nonfederal entities that expend less than $500,000 a year in Federal awards are exempt from Federal audit requirements for that year, except as noted in Circular A-133.
+In accordance with the provisions of OMB Circular No. A-133 (Revised, June 27, 2003), "Audits of States, Local Governments, and Non-Profit Organizations," nonfederal entities that expend financial assistance of $500,000 or more in Federal awards will have a single or a program-specific audit conducted for that year.
+Nonfederal entities that expend less than $500,000 a year in Federal awards are exempt from Federal audit requirements for that year, except as noted in Circular No. A-133.
+These audits are due to the cognizant Federal agency, submitted through the Federal Audit Clearinghouse, not later than 9 months after the end of the grantee fiscal year.

 Records